 3. Recycling your plastic bottles, pots, tubs and trays

-Most councils now collect plastic pots, tubs and trays too – we hope that by 2016 we’ll be able to change this label to ‘Widely Recycled’ (ie 75 percent of councils offer recycling).
-So when you check on your council website or on our Recycling Locator to see if you can already recycle pots, tubs and trays, if the anwser’s ‘No’, ask them why not!
+Most councils now collect many types of clear and lightly coloured plastic pots, tubs and trays too.
+But a few don’t, so when you check on your council website or on our Recycling Locator to see if you can already recycle pots, tubs and trays, if the answer’s ‘No’, ask them why not!